Roots of random polynomials whose coefficients have logarithmic tails: Least concave majorants and weak convergence

-Moreover, since the vague convergence was required to hold on $[0,1]\times (0,\infty]$, there are no other atoms of $\mu_n$ having a second coordinate exceeding $2\eps$ provided that $n$ is sufficiently large.
-It follows that as $n\to\infty$,
+Moreover, since the vague convergence was required to hold on $[0,1]\times(0,\infty]$, there are no other atoms of $\mu_n$ having a second coordinate exceeding $2\eps$, provided that $n$ is sufficiently large.
+It follows that as $n\to\infty$ and for all $q'\leq k<q''$,

 In particular, for sufficiently large $n$, all $q'\leq k<q''$ and all $1\leq l\leq m$,